Santana homers, Indians beat Twins 4-3 to avoid sweep

 Bieber’s 0-2 pitch to Jake Cave was ruled a foul ball, but the Twins challenged the call.
 The replay showed the ball hit Cave on the hand, forcing in a run and cutting the lead to 3-2.

-Bieber struck out Jonathan Schoop and was relieved by Oliver Perez.
+Bieber struck out Jonathan Schoop and was relieved by Oliver Pérez.
 Max Kepler’s bloop hit to center tied the game.
-Polanco struck out and Cimber whiffed Cruz.
+Jorge Polanco struck out and Cimber whiffed Cruz.

 José Ramírez gave Cleveland a first-inning lead with a run-scoring double.
 Greg Allen and Tyler Naquin had RBI singles in the fourth.